 Hans Christian Andersen Museum

-Though quite small, the Hans Christian Andersen Museum is a must for literary fans.
+Though quite small, the Hans Christian Andersen Museum is essential for literary fans.
 It holds highlights of his life and work.

 Old Mission Santa Ines Church